-The U.S. government owns nearly three billion square feet and 42 Million acres of real estate1 across the nation.
+The U.S. government owns nearly 3 Billion SF and 42 Million acres of real estate1 across the nation.
 In the past decade, a number of initiatives have been introduced in order to reduce the amount of under-utilized public sector properties and foster more sustainable real estate solutions, including the White House’s “Campaign to Cut Waste” and the Office of Management and Budget’s “Freeze the Footprint” policy.

 This case study discusses how CenterPoint Properties partnered with the U.S. General Services Administration (GSA) to develop the National Nuclear Security Administration’s (NNSA) new National Security Complex in Kansas City, Missouri—an intricate project that not only reduced the Administration’s space and energy footprint, but ultimately set a new standard for government real estate developments going forward.